manetu/policyengine/docs/docs/deployment/envoy-integration.md

         paths: ["/*"]
 ```

-Configure the extension provider in Istio mesh config:
+Configure the extension provider in the Istio mesh config:

 ```yaml
 extensionProviders: